gnikxela0328/obsidian/toska/Scene Notes/Scene 11.md

 *Music and Sarah + duo compilation*
 STATUS : INCOMPLETE

+log:
+23.12.2 - this one is a music one, should be easy

 Song:
 *The Shoes of the Fisherman's Wife Are Some Jive Ass Slippers // Catholic Remix II* - Charles Mingus